bluesky66-dev/kibana/src/plugins/kibana_react/README.md

 Utility component that will intercept click events on children anchor (`<a>`) elements to call `application.navigateToUrl` with the link's href.
-This will trigger SPA friendly navigation when the link points to a valid Kibana app.
+This will trigger SPA friendly navigation when the link points to a valid HyperSec Kibana app.

 ```tsx
 <RedirectAppLinks application={application}>